Alert - IQ scores are meaningless

 IQ scores are meaningless.

 Those aren't my words.
 They come from Dr. Roger Highfield, the director of external affairs at the Science Museum in London and the first man to bounce a neutron off a soap bubble.

 Highfield was commenting on one of the largest online surveys ever conducted on this subject and part of a study he co-authored, now published in the journal Neuron about the IQ score.
 The Intelligence Quotient, or IQ, is commonly considered a representation of your raw intelligence.

-Unfortunately, we don’t.
-It’s really hard to quantify (hence the excitement over the Stanford-Binet IQ).
-However, we do know that it’s made up of a few broad categories such as short-term memory, reasoning, and verbal agility.
-There are more, and they are often known by different names, but these three were found by Highfield’s study to be entirely handled by different nerve “circuits” in the brain.
+Highfield took three of these components—short-term memory, reasoning, and verbal agility—to explore what they looked like in the brain.
+These three were found by Highfield’s study to be entirely handled by three distinct nerve “circuits” in the brain.
+This is a fairly crucial finding.
+Each circuit would have its own individual capacity which would vary from person to person, and over the lifespan.
 As such, there is no possible way that a solitary measure could capture intelligence.
-Each circuit would have it’s own individual capacity which would vary from person to person.
-Adding the circuits together comes out with a number that’s fundamentally meaningless; a number that tells you nothing about the individual’s ability and, as the study showed, cannot account for the variation between people and between tests.
+Adding the circuits together comes out with a number that’s fundamentally meaningless; a number that tells you nothing about the individual’s ability and, as Highfield's study showed, cannot account for the variation between people and between tests.

 Like the heroes in Shakespeare’s tragedies, the IQ is fundamentally flawed.

 So what does IQ measure?
 Well, they measure developed skills like general knowledge, comprehension, vocabulary.
 Like abstract reasoning and problem solving.
 Like awareness of the world.
-None of these things necessarily relate to one’s baseline intelligence.
-In fact, if you introduce the right stimulus to someone, the scores can change dramatically over time—something we knew as early as 1941 according to a seminal anaysis on the subject.
+None of these things necessarily relate to one’s baseline intelligence, rather it truly is Spearman's 'g' that explains these things.
+In fact, if you introduce the right stimulus to someone, the scores based on the individual components can change dramatically over time—something we knew as early as 1941 according to a seminal anaysis on the subject.

 Well, we have to give ourselves opportunity: